defstudio/pest-plugin-laravel-expectations/docs/content/en/developers/testing.md

 ## Lint

-Lint your code to ensure it mets our package styling standards:
+Lint your code to ensure it fullfils our package styling standards:
 ```bash
 composer lint
 ```